ikozyris/kri/README.md

 * Go to previous/next word: Shift + Left/Right arrow
 * Enter built-in terminal: Alt-C
 * Show info: Alt-I (also command _stats_ in built-in terminal)
+* Search: command _find_ in builtin terminal, example:
+	- find_all_shw token  -  search for token in all lines, highlight the occurences and show total count
+	- find token  -  same as above
+	- find_thi_cnt  -  only show count in the current line

 ### How fast is it?
-kri is several times faster than any other text editor at reading files and other operations.
+kri is several times faster than any other text editor at reading files, searching other operations.
 See the [benchmarks](https://github.com/ikozyris/kri/wiki/Performance-&-Benchmarks) for more.

 ### License